RuiHe1999/blog/content/en/posts/20220523-Proposal defended.md

 <!--more-->

 My thesis proposal titled "Computational Modeling of Language and Memory Decline in Alzheimer's Disease" was successfully defended this morning!
-You may download the slides via this link if interested: https://www.overleaf.com/read/tjvvdgvqmfnz
+You may download the slides via this [link](https://github.com/RuiHe1999/blog/raw/main/Files/20220523_Thesis_Proposal_Defense.pdf) if interested.

 ![Cover Slide](/Defense_cover_page.jpg)